nibir30/unisearch_test/README.md

 ## Architecture

-- Modified Clean Architecture has been followed thoughout the project.
+- Modified Clean Architecture has been followed throughout the project.
 - BLoc design/architectural pattern, a variation of MVC has been used.

-# Instructions
+## Instructions

 Flutter sdk supported version: From 2.16.2, less than 3.0.0